 Ultrasound waves do not travel well through air or gas, so abdominal ultrasound is not useful in examining the intestines.
 Ultrasound can also be difficult to conduct on patients who are severely overweight or obese.
 Sound waves weaken as they travel through the outer tissues of the body, and may not reach the organs in a person with excess body mass.

-You must fast on the day of the test.
+You may be asked to fast on the day of the test.
 Digesting food causes your intestines to fill with extra air, which make the ultrasound image less sharp.
-Tell your doctor if you take insulin, because insulin can make your blood sugar drop after a period of fasting.
+If you take medicine for diabetes, you may need to adjust your medications on the day of the test.

 How It's Done